THE YACHT

 The Instruments

-The sailing instrumentation is based on the Raytheon Autohelm ST60 concept.
+The sailing instrumentation was based on the Raytheon Autohelm ST60 concept until late 2012.
 All practical speed, depth, wind, navigation, etc information provided by SeaTalk and NMEA protocols aboard is on display or at hand on 10 instruments (incl. the autopilot displays) in both the cockpit and at the chart table.
 Log and depth information is produced by dual transducers, on both sides of the hull, connected through gravity switches to the control units and displays.
+In September 2012 we replaced two of the ST60's with new i70 units using the SeaTalk New Generation and NMEA 2000 protocols.
+At the same time we installed a multifunction (MFD) Raymarine e7 display/plotter (see story about this installation here).
+The e7 MFD is installed at the navstation below decks, but it has a built in wifi, so with an iPad we can view and control the MFD from the cockpit.

-Click on this photo for a large version.
+Click on this photo for a larger version.

-Electronic navigation: The Captain prefers the old fashioned way of plotting your position on paper charts and as a general rule, this is the way we navigate.
+Electronic navigation: The Captain prefers the old fashioned way of plotting your position on paper charts and as a general rule, this is the way we navigate on longer passages.
 However, the yacht is equipped with electronic charts covering the whole world.
-The communications computer receives NMEA information from the main GPS and the boat's position can be displayed on the electronic charts at any time, using one of three different programs.
+We have three computers which can receive NMEA information from any of the main GPS units, the USB-units, the AIS-unit.
+The boat's position can be displayed on electronic charts at any time, using the e7D multifunction display and/or one of four different programs, installed on three computers.
+(In an emergency, or away from the mothership when using the dinghy, the smart phone mentioned above, equipped with navigation charts, could be used for navigation as well.)

-is provided by the built in Sony AM/FM radio, MP3 CD player with 10 disc exchanger and 5 pairs of stereo speakers in the salon, the cabins and the cockpit, the Samsung 19" multisystem (most world standards) LCD TV, VCR (VHS – PAL and NTSC) and a Pioneer DC-383S code free, multi system DVD-player, which plays DVD-records from any region and of any standard (PAL, NTSC etc.).
-It also plays mp3-music, DivX etc. The TV, VCR, DVDs and PCs are all connected to a surround music system.
-We have several hundred video movies onboard.
-We also carry three Sony digital camcorders, one of them a full HD1080 CMOS, to record our journey, which we can play back on the TV and edit to movies on the Mac (or PC), usually using Adobe Premiere Pro CS3.
+Entertainment is provided by the built in Sony AM/FM radio, MP3 CD player with 10 disc exchanger and 5 pairs of stereo speakers in the salon, the cabins and the cockpit as well as the Insignia 24 " multisystem (most world standards) LCD TV and a Pioneer DC-383S code free, multi system DVD-player, which plays DVD-records from any region and of any standard (PAL, NTSC etc.).
+It also plays mp3-music, DivX etc. We also carry a few digital camcorders to record our journey, which we can play back on the TV and edit to movies on the Mac (or PC), usually using Adobe Premiere Pro CS3.
 The SSB radio will also normally allow reception of any major radio transmissions anywhere, be it BBC, Voice of America, Deutsche Welle, Radio Sweden or Radio Finland.
 During night watches we sometimes listen to music or voice books on mp3-players.
-Our camera inventory include a digital Canon 500D SLR (14 megapixels and 18-200mm lens) and a handy compact Sony DSC-HX5 (10 megapix and 10x optical zoom and full HD video).
+Our camera inventory include a digital Canon 500D SLR (14 megapixels and 18-200mm lens) and a handy compact Sony DSC-HX5 (10 megapixels and 10x optical zoom and full HD video).

 [Top of page]